germanramos/hydra-java-client/README.md

 NumberOfRetries| 10 | The client try this number of times to connect to all the register hydra servers.
 WaitBetweenAllServersRetry| 300 milliseconds | The time between all hydra servers are tried and the next retry.
 BalancingPolicyExecutor|  Delegated | Client-side balancing policy to use.
 By default none is used.
 Available Delegated or Nearest
+ConnectionTimeout| 1000 ms | Time to abort an attempt to make a request to Hydra.

 To obtain the client after the configuration: